Brprb08/orbital-control-simulator/README.md

 ---

 ## Overview

 This project provides a **hands-on** approach to understanding orbital motion by allowing real-time manipulation of celestial bodies, time scaling, and initial velocities.
-It’s an ideal starting point for anyone curious about how gravity and orbital paths work—a useful stepping stone for more advanced space simulation topics.
+It’s an ideal starting point for anyone curious about how gravity and orbital paths work, a useful stepping stone for more advanced space simulation topics.

 ---